What is Honors in Philosophy?

 There are two main benefits: (1) credentials on one's diploma ("Honors in Philosophy") and transcript ("Graduation with Honors"), and (2) the more important benefit of scholarly growth.
 Honors projects are basically practice for the more intensively-researched, extensively written type of work students will need to do in graduate programs in philosophy and other humanities disciplines (such as literature, cultural studies, etc.).
 They are also excellent opportunities to develop a stellar writing sample for grad school applications.
 Moreover, through intensive work with faculty, students will have the opportunity to both receive one-on-one mentorship (which often helps faculty write extra-detailed letters of recommendation).

-For more information, contact Dr. Robin James, the Honors Program Director.
+For more information, contact Dr. Trevor Pearce, the Philosophy Department Chair and Interim Honors Program Director.

 How do I pursue Honors in Philosophy?